Best Speakeasies San Diego

 Occulto 477

 We heard you’re looking for spirits, and this one’s a double whammy.
-Occulto 477 lies just beyond the graveyard adjacent to El Campo Santo—San Diego’s second oldest cemetery—and very near the famously haunted Whaley House.
-All aspects of the bar pay homage to their eerie neighbor, from the drink names and decor to the number 477, which specifically marks the number of graves.
-Take the spooky edge off with their constantly evolving cocktail menu that’s organized by style; any newcomer will easily find their way to a new favorite libation.
+Occulto 477 sits just beyond El Campo Santo, San Diego’s second-oldest cemetery, and near the haunted Whaley House.
+Every detail of the bar pays tribute to its eerie neighbor, from drink names to haunting dĆ©cor.
+The number 477 isn’t random—it marks the exact number of graves resting nearby.
+Feeling brave?
+Their constantly evolving cocktail menu, organized by style, makes it easy to find a new favorite libation.

 How to Get in: Enter through the mezcal bar, Tahona, and let the hostess know of your reservation for Occulto 477.
 You will be handed an etiquette card; pay specific attention to rule No. 10 because that’s your key to entry.